craiglabenz/flutter_rolling_nav_bar/README.md

   /// Handler for when you want to programmatically change
   /// the active index.
 Calling `setState()` here causes
-  /// Flutter to re-render the tree. `RollingNavBar` will
+  /// Flutter to re-render the tree, which `RollingNavBar`
-  /// respond by running its normal animation. void changeActiveIndex(int index) {
+  /// responds to by running its normal animation. void changeActiveIndex(int index) {
     setState((){
       activeIndex = index;